devclub-nstru/CapEval/PRD.md

 ## 🚀 Overview

-In college, submitting and evaluating assignments or projects can be cumbersome for both students and faculty.
+In college, submitting and evaluating projects can be cumbersome for both students and faculty.
 Moreover, addressing student queries often requires synchronous communication, which is not always feasible. **CapEval** streamlines the assignment lifecycle — from creation and submission to evaluation — while offering an intuitive interface for query resolution.
 This platform reduces real-time interaction, enabling both parties to engage at their convenience.

 ---